+We conclude from the previous discussions that the effect of fiscal policies crucially depends on the distribution of income by age group.
+In what follows, we illustrate this conclusion by performing a simulation of the model based on a plausible parametrization.
 We fix the value of the parameters as follows.
-First, without loss of generality A and φ_1 are normalized to one.
-Second, $\alpha = 0.3$, which implies a labor income share equal to 70%.6 Third, $\beta=0.93$, which implies a savings rate of 7%.7 Apart from these parameters that are assumed to be common across countries, we consider two sets of country specific parameters.
-First, the values of Σ and Ω are displayed in Table 2 and they are computed as it is explained in Appendix E. Second, tax rates and the population growth rate are obtained from the OECD data set and they are displayed in Table 3.8
+First, without loss of generality A, ξ_1 and φ_1 are normalized to one.
+Second, $\alpha = 0.3$, which implies a labour income share equal to 70%.7 Third, $\beta = 0.93$, which implies a savings rate of 7%.8 Apart from these parameters that are assumed to be common across countries, we consider two sets of country specific parameters.
+First, the values of ξ_2 and of φ_2 are set so that Σ and Ω coincide with the values that are displayed in Table 2.9 Second, tax rates and the population growth rate are obtained from the OECD data set and they are displayed in Table 3.10